This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What do I need to know about hormonal EC?

 Hormonal EC is given as 1 or 2 pills.
 Some brands are only available by prescription.
 One brand is available over-the-counter.
-Not all pharmacies carry the over-the-counter brand, so you may need to ask caregivers where to find it.
+Not all pharmacies carry the over-the-counter brand, so you may need to ask healthcare providers where to find it.
 The side effects include nausea and vomiting, spotting or irregular bleeding, breast tenderness, dizziness or tiredness, and headache.
-You must do the following to properly use hormonal EC:
+You must do the following to use hormonal EC properly:

 - Use hormonal EC exactly as directed.

-- Use condoms for the rest of your cycle, because you can still get pregnant if you ovulate later than you usually do.
+- Use condoms for the rest of your cycle.
+You can still get pregnant if you ovulate later than you usually do.

 - Follow up with your healthcare provider to talk about the best long-term birth control method for you.

 What do I need to know if I receive a copper IUD?